-It's super quick.
-Make mango pico de gallo is perfect for a quick snack or something to serve at parties, potlucks, football games, or other events.
+Plus, It's super quick.
+Make mango pico de gallo for a snack or appetizer to serve at parties, potlucks, football games, or other events.
 It's ready in 10 minutes!

 Two Cloves Kitchen, as an Amazon Affiliate, makes a small percentage from qualified sales made through affiliate links at no cost to you.